splendente/nuxt/docs/3.api/2.composables/use-server-seo-meta.md

 ---
 title: 'useServerSeoMeta'
-description: useServerSeoMeta composable を使用すると、サイトの SEO メタタグを完全な TypeScript サポートでフラットオブジェクトとして定義できます。
+description: The useServerSeoMeta composable lets you define your site's SEO meta tags as a flat object with full TypeScript support.
 links:
   - label: Source
     icon: i-simple-icons-github